lhcjun/social-media-pic/README.md

 ---

-Star this repository if you had fun! 🌟<p>
+Star this repository if you had fun! ⭐<p>

 Feel free to create new issues & contribute for bugs / features you feel are missing.<p>